juho-creator/AI_Counselor/README.md

 4. Lack of Awareness on mental health : People with serious mental health issues avoid their problems and pretend they are ok even if they're not

 Fortunately with the advent of AI, it is possible to tackle the challenges mentioned above.
+I'm very excited to announce personal AI counselor, Emily.
+Emily is available 24/7 for anyone, anywhere in the world with internet connection.

+And here's how Emily could help people going through hard times :
+1. Offers more private space : Patients could feel more comfortable expressing their feelings without having to talk to another person.
+2. More affordable : As AI counseling service is relatively cheaper than normal counselors
+3. Service available anytime : The service is available 24/7 as long as there's no issue in the server
+4. Raise awareness of mental health issues : AI counselor can educate patients on mental health, and positive mindsets to help address mental health issues.